On-Campus Employment

 Student Assistants

-• Follow the "F-1 and J-1 Visa Status I-9 Verification and Hire Process" posted on the Division of Campus Safety's website: Student I-9 Verification and Hire Process.
+- Complete the I-9 with the University Police Department.
+Please follow the instructions for "F-1 and J-1 Visa Status I-9 Verification and Hire Process" available on the Student I-9 Verification and Hire Process | University Police Department.

 Graduate Assistant (GA) or Graduate Teaching Assistant (GTA)